Saanich, British Columbia

-Saanich (/ˈsænɪtʃ/ SAN-ich) is a district municipality on Vancouver Island in British Columbia, within the Greater Victoria area.
+Saanich (/ˈsænɪtʃ/ SAN-ich) is a district municipality on the southern end of Vancouver Island in British Columbia, Canada, within the Greater Victoria area.
 The population was 117,735 at the 2021 census, making it the most populous municipality in the Capital Regional District and Vancouver Island, and the eighth-most populous in the province.
+With an area of 103.44 km2, Saanich is also the largest municipality in Greater Victoria.
 The district adopted its name after the Saanich First Nation, meaning "emerging land" or "emerging people".
-The District acts as a bedroom community immediately to the north of Victoria, British Columbia.